-Wrapbook is calibrated so you’re always up to date with every union regulation, keeping your production 100% compliant.
+Both Entertainment Partners and Wrapbook are calibrated so you’re always up to date with every union regulation, keeping your production 100% compliant.

 When onboarding crew, all you need to do is flag your crew members’ respective guilds.
 And when you run payroll, the Wrapbook app will automatically use this information to calculate pension and health in their payroll preview.

 Wrapbook submits pension and health to: